simara-svatopluk/ddd-course/3-model/model.md

 To explain deaplier these use cases we can use diagrams, images.
 And in the end, we convert all this knowledge into a source code.

+> **Not only Data**
+>
+> Most of us are great in modeling data.
+But what about modeling responsibilities, modeling behavior?
+Let's focus also on these aspects of modeling for a better result.

 ## Validation

 Once we have the abstract model in our heads and it is also described by documentation and in the diagrams, we should validate it.